Personal Injury and Wrongful Death Lawyers for Pullman and All of Whitman County

 In the state of Washington, the statute of limitations deadline for personal injury and product liability is three years after the date of injury.
 For wrongful death claims, the deadline is three years after the victim’s date of death.
 Although certain loopholes exist, if you miss the statute of limitations deadline, your claim will usually become worthless immediately.
 Remember, though, that all you have to do to beat the statute of limitations deadline is to file a lawsuit with the appropriate court.

 As long as the court clerk accepts your filing (which means you pay the filing fee, and the clerk confirms that all of your documents are in order and takes physical possession of the filing documents), your claim will be considered properly filed.
 Once this happens, the statute of limitations deadline will no longer threaten you no matter how long your case drags on.
-The real risk of missing the statute of limitations deadline arises when you try to settle the claim on your own without a lawyer.
+The real risk of missing the statute of limitations deadline arises when you try to settle the claim on your own without a personal injury lawyer.
 You will probably be negotiating with experienced insurance company executives, who may try to trick you into missing the deadline through delays and excuses as the deadline approaches.

 Contact Us Today – Your Pullman Personal Injury Attorneys